xwmx/nb/README.md

 ### 🔖 Bookmarks

-`nb` is a featureful bookmarking application providing the ability to conveniently create, annotate, view, search, [browse](#-browsing), and manage collections of bookmarks.
+`nb` includes a bookmarking system providing the ability to conveniently create, annotate, view, search, [browse](#-browsing), and manage collections of bookmarks.